kongper/no.ThermoFloor/README.md

 [![Paypal Donate](https://www.paypalobjects.com/en_US/NL/i/btn/btn_donateCC_LG.gif)](https://www.paypal.me/TedTolboom)

 ## Changelog:
+v2.1.1 (BETA)
+* Add support for the Z-Water regulator
+* Update to meshdriver v1.2.30
+* *Note*: due to an S2 issue within the Homey Z-wave core, the measured temperatures are not reported for the Z-wave thermostat (FW 1.92) and Z-TRM2(fx) thermostats as well as the Z-Water regulator.
+When this will be resolved, it is likely that the thermostat will need to be re-included

 v2.1.0 (BETA)
 * Add support for the Z-wave thermostat (FW 1.92)
 * Add support for the Z-TRM2(fx) thermostat